Updated June 6, 2023

 Written communication is crucial in the workplace.
 It is everywhere and consists of traditional paper and pen documents and letters, text chats, emails, typed electronic documents, reports, SMS, and anything else, for written symbols like language and documents that are a part of day-to-day business life.
 Such methods of communication are indispensable for any formal business communication and also for the issue of legal instructions.

 The methods of communication that mainly use written communication consist of formal business proposals, press releases, memos, contracts, brochures, handbooks, and the like.
 How effective the written communication is will depend on the writing style, vocabulary, grammar, and clarity.
 Written communication is most suitable for detailed instructions, documentation, or remote communication.
-Some of the written methods of communication include –
+Some of the reported methods of communication include –

 Social media tools such as Facebook can be used effectively in organizations to communicate between locations, divisions, departments, and employees.
-Certain devices, such as Yammer, are specifically designed to create social media networks in the confines of a particular business domain.
+Specific devices, such as Yammer, are specifically designed to create social media networks in the confines of a particular business domain.

 3. Oral Communication